Careers

 Information for Staff

-All staff have access to a wide range of careers and work-related resources to support delivery in their subject areas and in line with the new Careers Strategy and Gatsby benchmark 4 - linking curriculum learning to careers.
-This includes subject posters which show a range of careers, plus access to the subject maps on the Careers Guidance Charts resource.
+All staff have access to a wide range of careers and work-related resources to support delivery in their subject areas and in line with the Careers Strategy and Gatsby benchmark 4 - linking curriculum learning to careers.
+It is the responsibility of each department to promote careers with specific relations to their own subjects.

 Resources for print or download can be found within the staff area/careers folder.
 Students can also use the Careers Library, either independently or as part of a lesson.
 Teaching and support staff are regularly involved in supporting careers and enterprise activities during dedicated collapsed timetable events and also provide on-going support to students with regard to progression routes and choices after school.